Skip to Content

 Change this setting to Limited or Full.

-Go back to Home Screen and launch a game to see if the new settings make a difference.
+Go back to the Home Screen and launch a game to see if the new settings make a difference.

 You can try both settings (Full and Limited) to see which one you like best.